CarperAI/trlx/trlx/trainer/nemo/README.md

 ```

 ## NeMo Megatron setup
-This setup pertains to CoreWeave cluster, but should also work if you clone the `r1.14.0` branch of NeMo from https://github.com/NVIDIA/NeMo/tree/r1.14.0 and apex from `nemo_v1.14.0` from https://github.com/ericharper/apex/tree/nemo_v1.14.0
+Clone https://github.com/NVIDIA/NeMo/ and apex from https://github.com/NVIDIA/apex/.

 1) install conda (or mamba/micromamba)

-2) srun into a compute node
+2) srun into a compute node with a gpu (if running on HPC cluster)
 ```
 srun --pty bash -i
 ```